 Buy tickets from any Westernaires member!
-Tickets are also available at the door.
+Tickets are also available at the door, or may be purchased from this website.

 Show dates & times: